-Transfusion Camp for non-physician prescribers is a 3-module education program aimed at increasing knowledge of transfusion medicine and best practices by providing high-quality transfusion training.
+Transfusion Camp for nurse practitioners is a 3-module education program aimed at increasing knowledge of transfusion medicine and best practices by providing high-quality transfusion training.
 Materials are prepared by a multidisciplinary transfusion expert team in British Columbia from content developed for Transfusion Camp for post-graduate medical trainees by transfusion experts at the University of Toronto.

-How is Transfusion Camp for non-physician prescribers delivered?
+How is Transfusion Camp for nurse practitioners delivered?

 - Transfusion Camp content is delivered over 3 modules.